harith1996/dataset-perturbator/README.md

 # dataset-perturbator
-Modify datasets by adding noise, removing points and jittering
+REST API to modify datasets by adding noise, removing points and jittering